Configure the WEKA cluster using the WEKA Configurator

 echo Configuration process complete

-Regarding the drive selection, it is not possible to select the data drives (NVMe SSD) to include in the configuration.
-WEKA clusters are typically dedicated to running WEKA services and homogeneous, therefore wekaconfig includes all NVMe drives that are over about 1.5 GB in size (typical).
-To change the drives used in the cluster, edit the config.sh (see theconfig.sh output example above).
+Regarding drive selection: it is not possible to manually select the data drives (NVMe SSDs) for inclusion in the configuration.
+WEKA clusters are typically dedicated to running WEKA services and are designed to be homogeneous.
+As a result, the wekaconfig tool automatically includes all NVMe drives that are larger than approximately 1.5 GB in size.

 2. Apply the configuration